mmistakes/minimal-mistakes/_pages/projects.md

 author_profile: false

 ---
+To register, fill this form latest by 27th March, 11:59 PM - [here](https://forms.gle/GhxVtSKegc2FhMvk8)
+And join the Stamatics discord server, to interact with the mentors and any other communication- [invite link](https://discord.gg/A6VuSzRfZd)

 ## 1 - Probability and Statistics : From Classical to Bayesian
 * **Mentors:** Aniket Kumar (aniki#8797), Pranay Agarwal (Pranzer#5431), Munish Gupta (Alexios#2464)